NicholasFarrow/nicholasfarrow.github.io/_posts/2020-10-20-KuCoin-Hack-Suspects-Apparently-Found-But-Are-Still-Mixing-Loot.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">⚠ 100 <a href="https://twitter.com/hashtag/ETH?src=hash&amp;ref_src=twsrc%5Etfw">#ETH</a> (37,332 USD) of stolen funds transferred from Kucoin Hack 2020 to Tornado Cash<br><br>Tx: <a href="https://t.co/WlgR9VsBKf">https://t.co/WlgR9VsBKf</a></p>&mdash; Whale Alert (@whale_alert) <a href="https://twitter.com/whale_alert/status/1318104112660172800?ref_src=twsrc%5Etfw">October 19, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Note Lyu's use of plural *'suspects'*.
 Despite being over two weeks of law enforcement being *'officially involved to take action'*, it appears at least one hacker or accomplice is yet to be apprehended.
-This also raises some doubt as to whether **any** of the suspects have actually been identified or caught at all.
+This also raises doubt as to whether any of the suspects have actually been detained.
 While Lyu states there is *'substantial proof'* for action, there have been no news headlines or KuCoin statements since.

 ![mixed loot](/assets/images/kucoin/lootmix1.png)